scala/docs.scala-lang/_overviews/scala3-book/methods-main-methods.md

-Scala 3 offers a new way to define programs that can be invoked from the command line: Adding a `@main` annotation to a method turns that method into an executable program:
+Scala 3 offers a new way to define programs that can be invoked from the command line: Adding a `@main` annotation to a method turns it into entry point of an executable program:

 ```scala
 @main def hello = println("Hello, world")